N3developertoolkit/neo-worknet/README.md

 ### Extending NEO Worknet

 Plugins/modules can be created to extend the functionality of Neo Worknet.
 [Neo Modules](https://github.com/neo-project/neo-modules/tree/master) contains a set of plugins that can be used with Neo.
-Many of these plugins can be used with Neo Worknet as well.
+Many of these plugins can also be used with Neo Worknet.
+To use them, simply drop the dlls containing the plugins into the ~/.neo/plugins folder or /plugins folder in the worknet exe folder.
+Neo Worknet will automatically load and execute the plugins.

-We have included a sample worknet plugin in the /workenet-ext folder.
-We will use this plugin as an example to show how to create and use a plugin for Neo Worknet.

-Example
+A sample WorkNet plugin, WorkNetLogger, has been included in the /workenet-ext folder.
+The WorkNetLogger plugin serves as a simple example of a plugin.
+After building the plugin, a DLL file named "worknet-ext-filelogger.dll" will be generated.
+This DLL can be copied to the ~/.neo/plugins folder.
+Neo Worknet will automatically load and execute the plugin.
+Alternatively, you can create a /plugins directory in the same folder as the neo-worknet executable and copy the DLL to the /plugins folder.